Federal program housing nearly 1,800 Puerto Ricans post-Maria coming to an end

 There are 1,744 families checked into hotels and motels in 28 states, the District of Columbia and in Puerto Rico.
 The largest concentration is in Florida with 589 families sheltered in hotels.

 Some 7,030 families have benefited from the program since Oct.
 30, 2017, according to the agency.
-The program has been extended numerous times after Hurricanes Irma and Maria Sept.
-7 and 20, 2017, respectively.
+The program has been extended numerous times after Hurricanes Irma and Maria hit on Sept.
+7 and Sept.
+20, 2017, respectively.

 In a statement last week, FEMA said Maria victims who plan to move back to Puerto Rico have until Saturday to make travel arrangements using the federal agency's transportation assistance to cover travel costs, FEMA said in a statement last week.